 Leaving the Sender’s Environment

-In addition to the MUA and mail server, most mail flows include a filtering gateway, which represents the first and/or final hop for any emails entering or leaving the local network.
+In addition to the MUA and mail server, most mail flow include a filtering gateway, which represents the first and/or final hop for any emails entering or leaving the local network.
 Organizations do not technically need filtering gateways for their email system to work, but they provide great value by scanning inbound messages for spam and malicious payloads which could damage the recipient, and by running incoming mail against sets of receive rules and policies to ensure compliance.
 Filtering gateways often take the form of third-party anti-spam software solutions (e.g., Barracuda Email Security Gateway, Sophos Email Appliance), or entirely cloud-hosted platforms (e.g., Mimecast, Microsoft Advanced Threat Protection).
 They are generally located on the receiving side, and securely relay mail from the sender’s MTA to the recipient.

 At this point, it is worth noting that the MTA is the “point of no return” in the email process.
 Even if filtered by an outgoing filtering gateway, the email is out of the hands of the sending environment and cannot be recalled or traced past this point by the sender.

 After being released from the final hop of the sender’s infrastructure, the message is relayed by Simple Mail Transfer Protocol (SMTP) to the recipient’s MTA then the recipient’s Mail Delivery Agent (MDA).
 The MDA then stores the message in the recipient’s mailbox for access.
-Once placed in the mailbox, the recipient can read the message from their own MUA and, if needed, respond, starting the cycle over again in reverse.
+Once placed in the mailbox, the recipient can read the message from their own MUA and, if needed, respond, starting the mail flow cycle over again in reverse.

 The Big Picture